ericr6/iexec_workshop/README.md

 **Gas:**

-    Transaction execution (smart contract) takes some amount of gas in ETH, Each lines of code executed cost a few amount of gas. this gas is used to calculate the amount of fees that need to be paid to the network in order to execute an operation. the mechanism protect the whole system.
+    Transaction execution (smart contract) takes some amount of gas in ETH, Each lines of code executed cost a few amount of gas.
+    This gas is used to calculate the amount of fees that need to be paid to the network in order to execute an operation.
+    Ethereum miners, who perform all the important tasks of verifying and processing a transaction, are awarded this particular fee for their computational services.

 **Dapp:**